-Connect the round end of the main cable to the projector's Mouse/Com 1 port.
-(Use the Mouse/Com 2 port if you are connecting a second computer, and make sure the Computer 2/BNC video switch on the rear of the projector is set to the Computer 2 position.)
+1. Connect the round end of the main cable to the projector's Mouse/Com 1 port.
+(Use the Mouse/Com 2 port if you are connecting a second computer.)

 2. To use the remote control as a wireless mouse, connect the PS/2 mouse or USB cable included with the projector to the MOUSE terminal on the square end of the main cable.